aniketkhare07/Trident/README.md

 # Trident
-This is an angular, spring boot, and PostgreSQL, .NET based full-stack application provides visualised biometric attendance
+This is an angular, spring boot, and PostgreSQL, .NET based full-stack application provides visualised biometric attendance.s